 SCF is pay-as-you-go hourly in USD based on your actual usage.
 An SCF bill consists of the following four parts (each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in USD).

 For the unit prices of resource usage, invocations, public network outbound traffic, and idle provisioned concurrency, please see Pricing.
 Here, the public network outbound traffic is calculated in GB.
-For more information, please see the "Bill-by-traffic" section in Network Traffic Billing.
+For more information, please see the "Bill-by-traffic" section in Public Network Billing.

 SCF fees will be incurred by the actual loading and execution of the function code.
 If the function code is not actually executed, no fees will be incurred unless provisioned concurrency is configured.
 Below is an example: